rl-institut/django-oemof-api/README.rst

 Introduction
 ============
-| A template repo to test and document elements and features for research software.
-| It implements the collection of repository elements collected in this `Etherpad <https://etherpad.wikimedia.org/p/super-repo>`_.
-| The goal is to simplify and standardise the creation of software in GitHub repositories.

 Documentation
 =============
 | The documentation is created with Markdown using `MkDocs <https://www.mkdocs.org/>`_.
 | All files are stored in the ``docs`` folder of the repository.
 | A **GitHub Actions** deploys the ``production`` branch on a **GitHub Page**.
-| The documentation page is `rl-institut.github.io/super-repo/ <https://rl-institut.github.io/super-repo/>`_
+| The documentation page is `rl-institut.github.io/django-oemof-api/ <https://rl-institut.github.io/django-oemof-api/>`_

 Collaboration
 =============